kritika-srivastava/Random-Password-Generator/README.md

 <img src="photos/Capture.PNG">
 &nbsp;

-In order to compile the file in an executable, open anaconda prompt and. change the directory to the one that contains GUI.py file.
+In order to compile the file in an executable, open anaconda prompt and change the directory to the one that contains GUI.py file.
 Now type the following command :
 ```
 pyinstaller.exe -y -F --distpath="."
 GUI.py
 ```